justinrmiller/ml-homelab/README.md

    ```

    This will:
-   - Start MinIO using Docker Compose
+   - Start MinIO, Prometheus, and Grafana using Docker Compose
-   - Launch Ray as a head node with client server port 10001
+   - Launch Ray as a head node with client server port 10001 and metrics export on port 8080
+   - Automatically import Ray's default Grafana dashboards
    - Start the Streamlit dashboard

    Alternatively, you can directly use the scripts: